ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 # Generating a breakdown of user agents

-In general, it would be nice to have a graphical breakdown of the makeup of our clients.
+In general, it would be nice to have a graphical breakdown of the makeup of our browser clients.

 We can accomplish this using our parsed User Agent string and ES|QL.

+## Breakdown by OS

 Execute the following query:
 ```